Looking for an easy meal prep to make a healthy breakfast option? Overnight oats are a classic go-to for a ready-made meal on the run.

 When stored in the fridge, overnight oats will last for up to 5 days.

-The taste and texture will be at the peak freshness on the first day.
+The taste and texture will be at the peak of freshness on the first day.
 However, overnight oats will remain safe for consumption for about 5 days in the fridge.

-The concern over freshness primarily falls onto the expiration date of the mix-in ingredients you are using to make the overnight oats.
+The concern over freshness primarily falls on the expiration date of the mix-in ingredients you are using to make the overnight oats.
 If the products you are using, say the milk or yogurt, expire sooner, then just the shelf life of the overnight oats accordingly.

 When it comes time to serve the oats, remove the container from the fridge and give it a good stir.
 The liquid tends to separate from the oats when stored in the fridge.